pdjr-signalk-plugins/ais-reporter/README.md

 > &nbsp;&nbsp;"enabled": true
 > }

+The 'expiryInterval', 'positionUpdateInterval' and 'statusUpdateInterval' properties are declared at the top-level of the configuration and apply to all endpoints and all vessels.

-All of the numeric values in a configuration specify a time period in minutes with a zero value representing an infinite time period and essentially disabling the associated behaviour.
+All numeric values in a configuration specify a time period in minutes with a zero value representing an infinite time period and essentially disabling any associated behaviour.

 The 'expiryInterval' property tells the plugin to disregard any vessel whose position has not been updated in the last 15 minutes.